hopsoft/hopsoft.github.io/_posts/2012-09-09-relative-paths-and-the-asset-pipeline.md

 `*= require ../../../vendor/assets/plugin/plugin.css`

 *Note: You must back out to the root of the project.
-Its not enough to back out to the assets directory even though it seems a bit more intuitive.*
+Its not enough to back out to the assets directory... even though it seems a bit more intuitive.*

----

 ## Alternate Solution